 Students enrolled in the BA in Economics program must choose between one of these four emphases: (1) Economic Theory; (2) International Economics and Trade; (3) Managerial Economics; (4) Prelaw Economics.
 Declaring an emphasis area will help students show their specialty in the working world.

 Based in La Grande, Oregon, Eastern Oregon University (EOU) was established in 1929 as Eastern Oregon Normal School.
 It is part of the public Oregon University System.

-It offers two online bachelor’s of Economics degrees — one of which combines studies in Politics.
+It offers two online bachelors of Economics degrees one of which combines studies in Politics.
 Both require 60 credits of General Education courses and 61 credits of economics major courses.
-Part of the Economics curriculum is available as an online Minor.
-Students desiring a more customized degree should consider one of EOU’s online integrative or multidisciplinary bachelor’s programs and contact the school for the viability of such options.
+Sample courses include:

 Colorado State University

 Greenwood Village, CO

 Colorado State University-Fort Collins (CSU) was established in 1870 and originally founded as Colorado Agricultural College.
 It is part of the public Colorado State University System.

 It offers an online BA in Economics, and an Economics minor combined with a BA Interdisciplinary Liberal Arts, both of which require 120 credits.
 Some of the interdisciplinary classes you might expect to take between both of these majors include:

 Economics of Public Finance Gender and the Economy History of Economic Institutions and Thought Issues in Environmental Economics